Print

 10. Toss pork belly in tapioca starch and sear all sides until lightly browned and crispy.

-11. Serve pork belly in warmed tortillas with salsa, avocado cream, and pickled onions.
+11. Serve pork belly in warmed tortillas with salsa, avocado cream, pickled onions, and cilantro.

 Notes